Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Frequently Asked

-Can you put used motor oil in the bin?
+Can you put used motor oil in the trash?

-No. Used engine oil is classified as hazardous waste in Australia and can’t go in any bin.
-Take it to a designated drop-off such as an auto-parts store (Repco, Supercheap, AutoBarn) or a council household hazardous waste facility.
-Binning it is an offence.
+No. Used engine oil is classified as hazardous waste in the U.S. and can’t go in any trash can.
+Take it to a designated drop-off such as an auto-parts store (AutoZone, O'Reilly or NAPA) or a city or county household hazardous waste facility.
+Trashing it is illegal.

-Where can I recycle used oil in Australia?
+Where can I recycle used oil in the U.S.?

-Major auto-parts chains accept used oil free at most locations, as do council waste-transfer stations and household hazardous waste events.
-Use the Planet Ark "Recycling Near You" directory (recyclingnearyou.com.au) to find the closest accepted drop-off.
+Major auto-parts chains accept used oil free at most locations, as do city and county waste-transfer stations and household hazardous waste events.
+Use the Earth911 recycling directory (earth911.com) to find the closest accepted drop-off.

 How do I dispose of an old oil filter?

 Drain it upside-down over your oil container for 12–24 hours, seal it in a zip-lock bag, and take it to the same drop-off as your oil.
-Most auto-parts stores and council facilities accept drained filters.
-Don’t bin a used filter even after draining.
+Most auto-parts stores and city and county facilities accept drained filters.
+Don’t trash a used filter even after draining.

 What happens if you pour used oil down the drain?

 A stormwater drain sends it straight to waterways, harming aquatic life; a household drain disrupts sewage treatment.
 Both are illegal under state environmental law, with fines for individuals.
-One litre of used oil can contaminate up to a million litres of water.
+One quart of used oil can contaminate up to a million liters of water.

 Does used oil need to be kept separate from other fluids?

 Yes.
-Oil mixed with coolant, brake fluid, petrol, water or solvent can’t go through the standard recycling stream and becomes chemical waste — many drop-offs will refuse it.
-Store each fluid in its own labelled, sealable container.
+Oil mixed with coolant, brake fluid, gas, water or solvent can’t go through the standard recycling stream and becomes chemical waste — many drop-offs will refuse it.
+Store each fluid in its own labeled, sealable container.